Bikash989/Algorithms/README.md

 # Algorithms
-This repository contains various Algorithms
+This repository contains various Algorithms that i did in my spare time.